pappitti/escalator-bench/README.md

 ```

 ## Prelimimary findings
 While the models are definitely useful to lay the foundations of a project, the claims that AI models can already fully automate research seem largely overblown.
 Here, the math is trivial and any undergrad with a math background would find a way to incorporate it in the modelling.
 It is basically about making the right choices.
 And on the UI side, it is also clear that you still need human involvement to piece everything together and give models a little nudge when they start going off-track.

+To illustrate the takeaways of this project, I mapped each model output (very subjectively and in the most un-scientific way possible):
+-  X-axis : for the UI
+- Y-axis : for the reasoning

 ![Escalator Benchmark](https://pitti-backend-assets.ams3.cdn.digitaloceanspaces.com/escalator-benchmark/benchmarkplot.png "Escalator Benchmark")

 ## Contribute (both humans and AI suggestions)
 - Create a new component in src/models
 - import in App.jsx (should be self explanatory)
 - submit PR
+*Feel free to propose alternative prompts for this project*